What We Know About Austin Bomber Mark Conditt

 It’s not clear whether Conditt’s political views, which he described as conservative, motivated the bombings, which began on March 2 when Anthony Stephan House was killed after picking up a package on his porch in Austin.
 Two more package bombs exploded on March 12, killing 17-year-old Draylen Mason and injuring two others.
 Another bomb injured two men on an Austin sidewalk Sunday and on Tuesday a package exploded at a FedEx distribution center near San Antonio.
 A sixth bomb that did not detonate was discovered at another FedEx facility in Austin Tuesday.

 After his time at Austin Community College, Conditt worked at Crux Manufacturing in Pflugerville, KVUE in Austin reports.
 The station spoke to Conditt’s former boss, who said he was “very quiet and introverted” and acknowledged that Conditt had been fired last summer.
-The owner added Conditt “seemed like a smart kid who showed a lot of promise.”
+The owner added that Conditt “seemed like a smart kid who showed a lot of promise.”

 Police on Wednesday spent hours at the home of Conditt’s parents, where they searched the property for any signs of explosives.
 An initial search did not turn up anything, but police plan to bring in bomb-sniffing dogs to look more closely, Austin Police Detective David Fugitt told reporters.
 Conditt’s two roommates were also detained and questioned, the Austin Police Department tweeted.
 One of them had been released at the time of the tweet, while the other was still being questioned.